replicatedhq/docs/docs/packaging-an-application/template-functions.md

 ```go
 func Split(s string, sep string) []string
 ```
-Split slices s into all substrings separated by sep and returns a array of the substrings between those separators.
+Split slices s into all substrings separated by sep and returns an array of the substrings between those separators.
 ```yml
 env_vars:
   - name: BROKEN_APART_A_B_C